Keyword search volume refers to the average number of times a keyword is searched for within a particular time frame.

 Here’s a step-by-step breakdown of what happens when you enter the keyword “donut.”

-The default view for results is “Cards,” but you can also view them in several formats (Explorer, Overview, and Mind Map).
+The default view for results is “Cards.”
+But you can also see them in different formats (Explorer, Overview, and Mind Map).

 The Overview section is helpful if you’re feeling stuck.
-You can view the following:
+You can see: